-Kate White is the New York Times bestselling author of fifteen novels of suspense: seven standalone psychological thrillers, including The Fiancée (June 2021) and Have You Seen Me?, an Amazon Editors’ mystery and thriller pick for 2020, as well as eight Bailey Weggins mysteries, including Such a Perfect Wife (2019), which was nominated for an International Thriller Writers Award.
+Kate White is the New York Times bestselling author of sixteen novels of suspense: eight standalone psychological thrillers, including The Second Husband (June ’22), and eight Bailey Weggins mysteries.

-For fourteen years Kate served as the editor-in-chief of Cosmopolitan magazine, which under her became the most successful magazine in single copy sales in the U.S. for her entire tenure.
-Though she loved the job (and all the freebies to be found in the Cosmo beauty closet), she decided to leave nine years ago to concentrate full-time on being a suspense author.
+For fourteen years Kate served as the editor-in-chief of Cosmopolitan, which under her became the most successful magazine in single copy sales in the U.S. Though she loved her magazine career, she decided to leave nine years ago to concentrate full-time on another passion: writing suspense fiction.

-Her first mystery, Even If It Kills Her, was a Kelly Ripa Book Club pick and #1 bestseller on Amazon.
+She has been nominated for many awards in her media career, including an International Thriller Writers award.
+Her first mystery, If Looks Could Kill, was a Kelly Ripa Book Club pick and #1 bestseller on Amazon.
 She has been published in countries around the world.

-Like many female mystery writers, Kate fell in love with the genre after reading her first Nancy Drew book, The Secret of Redgate Farm.
+Like many female mystery authors, Kate fell in love with the genre after reading her first Nancy Drew book, in her case The Secret of Redgate Farm.

-She is also the editor of the Mystery Writers of America Cookbook, a collection of recipes from the field’s top-selling authors.
-In addition to writing suspense novels, Kate is the author of several popular career books, including I Shouldn’t Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve, and the ground-breaking Wall Street Journal bestseller, Why Good Girls Don’t Get Ahead but Gutsy Girls Do.
+She is also the editor of the Mystery Writers of America Cookbook, as well as the author of several popular career books, including I Shouldn’t Be Telling You This: How to Ask for the Money, Snag the Promotion, and Create the Career You Deserve, and the ground-breaking Wall Street Journal bestseller, Why Good Girls Don’t Get Ahead but Gutsy Girls Do.

-She is married with two children and now divides her time now between New York City and Las Flores, Uruguay.
+Kate, who is married and the mother of two children, divides her time between New York City and Las Flores, Uruguay.